ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

 To provide a decent analysis of all the features from the 3 different files of data into one

-* Store - the store number
+##### Store - the store number

-* Date - the week
+##### Date - the week

-* Temperature - average temperature in the region
+##### Temperature - average temperature in the region

-* Fuel_Price - cost of fuel in the region
+##### Fuel_Price - cost of fuel in the region

-* MarkDown1-5 - anonymized data related to promotional markdowns.
+##### MarkDown1-5 - anonymized data related to promotional markdowns.

 MarkDown data is only available after * Nov 2011, and is not available for all stores all the time.
 Any missing value is marked with an NA

-* CPI - the consumer price index
+##### CPI - the consumer price index

-* Unemployment - the unemployment rate
+##### Unemployment - the unemployment rate

+##### IsHoliday - whether the week is a special holiday week

+##### Dept - the department number

+##### Weekly_Sales
+Sales for the given department in the given store

-* IsHoliday - whether the week is a special holiday week
+##### IsHoliday - whether the week is a special holiday week

-* Sales
+##### The store number (anonomised)
+Anonymized information about the 45 stores, indicating the type and size of store.
+##### Type

+##### Size

 #### Abnormalities or Characteristics of the Data
+* MarkDown data is only available after Nov 2011, and is not available for all stores all the time.
+Any missing value is marked with an NA.
+* The test data is not through a full year, but instead it starts in november and ends in july.
+This needs to be taken into consideration as we split and analyse the time series part of the dataset.
+* It is a rather big dataset overall, with over 400 000 datapoints, but it is still only from a time perspective 3 years.
+It would be beneficial to have more data in order to verify the regressions results over not only these years, but longer time frames.
+But as this is what we have to work with, we will simply take this into consideration when we dive deeper into the analyis.

 ### Exploratory Visualization